-\textbf{\textit{Road Damage Classification Task and Datasets. }} Road damage classification categorizes pavement images based on the presence, type, and severity of surface deterioration.
+Road damage classification categorizes pavement images based on the presence, type, and severity of surface deterioration.
 It can be considered an important preparation for the localization and segmentation of pavement damage \cite{CQU-BPDD}.
-However, despite the presence of multiple types of pavement distress within the existing dataset, only binary classification labels are available to distinguish between distressed and normal pavement images.
+However, despite the presence of multiple types of pavement distress within the existing dataset, \textit{\underline{C}hong\underline{Q}ing \underline{U}niversity \underline{B}ituminous \underline{P}avement \underline{D}isease \underline{D}etection} (CQU-BPDD) \cite{CQU-BPDD}, only binary classification labels are available to distinguish between distressed and normal pavement images.